murchie85/twitterCyberMonitor/README.md

 ## What this user tweeted

-RT @NCIIPC: Multiple Critical, High and Medium Severity Vulnerabilities have been discovered in #Hitachi Energy products.
-Follow OEM Securi…RT @hackinarticles: Pic of the Day
+RT @hackinarticles: Pic of the Day

 #infosec #cybersecurity #cybersecuritytips #pentesting #cybersecurityawareness #informationsecurity ht…